mcseiu05/hr_insights/README.md

-# HR Insight 360
+# HR Insight

-**HR Insight 360** is an interactive Streamlit-based dashboard for analyzing employee leave patterns and payroll summaries within the context of a construction management ERP.
+**HR Insight** is an interactive Streamlit-based dashboard for analyzing employee leave patterns and payroll summaries within the context of a construction management ERP.
 This tool enables HR and top-level management to make data-driven decisions based on actionable workforce insights.

 ---